igorw/weblog/books.md

 ## The C Programming Language

-*Brian Kernighan and Dennis Ritchie*
+*By Brian Kernighan and Dennis Ritchie*

 Essential to understanding how most modern programming languages work under the hood.